espkz/caap/README.md

 - [x] Also make sure redirect is okay
 - [ ] Backend program is localized, find a way to make it accessible through a general machine
 - [ ] Page for throwing any errors
+- [ ] Redirecting to upload paper is breaking, maybe redesign?